saraharayr/Charity-Funding-Predictor/README.md

 From Alphabet Soup’s business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as the following:

--EIN and NAME—Identification columns
+- EIN and NAME—Identification columns

--APPLICATION_TYPE—Alphabet Soup application type
+- APPLICATION_TYPE—Alphabet Soup application type

--AFFILIATION—Affiliated sector of industry
+- AFFILIATION—Affiliated sector of industry

--CLASSIFICATION—Government organization classification
+- CLASSIFICATION—Government organization classification

--USE_CASE—Use case for funding
+- USE_CASE—Use case for funding

--ORGANIZATION—Organization type
+- ORGANIZATION—Organization type

--STATUS—Active status
+- STATUS—Active status

--INCOME_AMT—Income classification
+- INCOME_AMT—Income classification

--SPECIAL_CONSIDERATIONS—Special consideration for application
+- SPECIAL_CONSIDERATIONS—Special consideration for application

--ASK_AMT—Funding amount requested
+- ASK_AMT—Funding amount requested

--IS_SUCCESSFUL—Was the money used effectively
+- IS_SUCCESSFUL—Was the money used effectively

 # Instructions